 As sellers, it also has a massive benefit…

-When sellers are removed, product becomes less competitive which typically means prices increase, as well as sales volume (effectively you are selling more units, because there are less sellers).
+When sellers are removed, the product becomes less competitive which typically means prices increase, as well as sales volume (effectively you are selling more units, because there are fewer sellers).
 So, more profit, and more sales?
 This is great, right?